evanthegrayt/cdc/README.md

 Note that the order of the elements in the array matters.
 The plugin will `cd` to the first match it finds, so if you have the same repository -- or two repositories with the same name -- in two places, the first location in the array will take precedence.
-There is currently an issue to better handle this... feature.
+There is currently an issue to better handle this "feature".
 Not sure how I want to go about it yet.
 Suggestions are very much welcome [on the issue](https://github.com/evanthegrayt/cdc/issues/6).

 ### Ignoring certain directories